 Thought it may not be easy to see (I don’t have a good rigging for filming at the moment), a few interesting things happen here.
 The hardware setup is comprised of a few Adafruit Neopixel sticks attached to the back sides of the monitor, along with an Arduino and a G410 RGB keyboard.
 The software setup is a custom LED profile for Durden (an upcoming feature for the next release).
-This profile samples the currently selected window and maps to the arduino controlled LEDs.
+This profile samples some state of the currently selected window, like contents or level of trust (since application origin and permissions are tracked), and maps to the arduino controlled LEDs.
 It is updated in response to changes to the canvas contents of the window, and moves with window- selection state.
 There is also a ‘keymap’ profile that describes how the currently active keyboard layout translates into RGB keyboard LEDs.
 This allows the input-state, like the currently available keybindings, to be reflected by the lights on keyboard.
 When a meta-key is pressed – only the keybindings relevant to that key will be shown on the keyboard.

 This can be utilised for more ambient effects, like in the following video: